alienmind/phronex/README.md

 - [x] ..
 Edit a expense detail in the project
 - [x] ..
 Delete an expense from the project
 - [x] ..
 Reassign / remove resources or costs to each project in the project detail screen
-- [ ] ..
-Graph to show expenditures per category against budget
-- [ ] ..
-Graph resources assignment to projects

-Extra todos with priority:
-- [ ] ..
-Administration: manage budget per category
 - [x] ..
 Administration: manage roles
 - [x] ..
 Administration: manage persons
 - [x] ..
 Administration: manage categories
 - [ ] ..
+Administration: manage budget per category per project
+- [ ] ..
+Graph to show expenditures per category against budget
+- [ ] ..
+Graph resources assignment to projects
+- [ ] ..
 Search functionality in the main page
 - [ ] ..
 Project dashboard: expenses vs budget grouped by category
 - [ ] ..
 Colors when expenditures are above the estimate
 - [ ] ..
 Colors when projects are overexpending in the project dashboard

-Even more extras with less priority
-- [ ] ..
-Implement registration screen
-- [ ] ..
-Separate service (Python + FastAPI) that integrates with OpenAI for scope summarization (would be neat)
-- [ ] ..
-Also use OpenAI for structured budgeting scaffolding based on the scope text - try to generate cost items based in the model output in JSON (would be even more neat)
-- [ ] ..
-OAuth 2.0 authentication with Google or Github
-- [ ] ..
-Create project form client validations (currently only in server)
-- [ ] ..
-Enhance server validation (error toast should iterate over all errors)
-- [x] ..
-Dark theme
-- [x] ..
-Add easter egg

 ## Identified issues during the development - some of them are not fixed yet
 - [x] ..
 Some of the server / client components had crossed interdependencies which resulted in depending on pg (postgres) for the client component.
 Fixed.